Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Total de Sitter Universe and its Duality Symmetry

 Is natural here to define the dimensionless magnitudes:

 in terms of which, Eqs (\ref{LQH}),(\ref{MQH}) and (\ref{QH2}) and their duality symmetry Eqs (\ref{symQH}), (\ref{symRQH}) simply read:

-The QH magnitudes are complete variables covering both classical and quantum, planckian and transplanckian, domains.
+The QH magnitudes are complete variables covering both classical and quantum, Planckian and trans-Planckian, domains.
 Similarly, for the classical, quantum and QH de Sitter densities ($\rho_H$, $\rho_Q$, $\rho_{QH}$), $\rho_P$ being the Planck density scale):

 From which it follows that: which satisfies